Aliromia21/Js_Mapty_App/README.md

    cd mapty
    open index.html

-3.Make sure style.css and script.js are in the same directory as index.html.
+3. Make sure style.css and script.js are in the same directory as index.html.

 4. Usage :